wics-uw/website/content/pages/code-of-conduct.md

 # Addressing Grievances #

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should contact the Women in Computer Science Undergraduate Committee with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should contact the at-large Women in Computer Science Committee Chair, currently [Jo Atlee](mailto:jmatlee@uwaterloo.ca), with a concise description of your grievance.

 # Scope #